Greek Ship: Career

 Empire Trumpet's first owner was the British Ministry of War Transport, which placed her under the management of Larrinaga Steam Ship Co from 1943 and then T&J Harrison Co from 1945.
 She was chartered to the South African Government from 1943 to 1946.
 In 1946, Charente Steam Ship Co bought the ship, renamed her Naturalist, and continued the management arrangement with T&J Harrison.

 In 1959, Iranian Lloyd & Co Ltd of Khorramshahr bought the ship and renamed her Persian Cyrus.
 Iranian Lloyd placed Persian Cyrus under the management of B Ashworth and Co.
 (Overseas) Ltd of London.
 In 1965, Iranian Shipping Lines SA of Khorramshahr bought the ship and renamed her Hamadan.
 In 1966, P.J.
 Frangoulis and A.I.
 Cliafas of Greece bought the ship and renamed her Koula F.

 Wreck

-On July 25, 1966, Koula F ran aground on the south-western coast of Kish in the Persian Gulf.
+On July 25, 1966, Koula F ran aground on the south-western coast of Kish Island in the Persian Gulf.
 The Dutch salvage tug Orinoco tried to refloat the ship but was unsuccessful.
 The insurers declared Khoula F a total loss and she has remained beached ever since.
 The ship's condition has deteriorated and her stern has started to break up.

-Tourist attraction

-In Kish Island, the ship attracts tourists who come to view her at sunset.
+The ship attracts tourists who come to view her at sunset.